toleberdyyev/AlgoPoject/README.md

 # AlgoPoject by toleberdyyev not AlgoProject :)
 ##Hello :) , this **Algorithms sorting execution time project for SDU 2016 Fall**
 **First of all you must know some requirements :**
+* Basic knowledge of principles of sorting algorithms
 * You must know a little about OOP
 * You must know a little Java7 or 8 and JavaFX Syntaxis
 * You must be a positive man and love ``` System.out.println("keep Calm");``` :)